 If you would like to be part of your local PPG your GP practice will be able to tell you how you can get involved.
 The National Association of Patient Participation also provides information about the role of PPGs and how to get involved.

 Your local hospital trust

 Most hospital trusts have a range of opportunities to get involved, such as citizen membership, patient groups or volunteering on hospital wards.
 You can contact your local hospital trust and ask them how to get involved in their work.
-You can find contact details for your local hospital on the NHS Choices website.
+You can find contact details for your local hospital on the NHS website.

 Dental, pharmacy and optometry (eye health) services Local Professional Networks

 Patients and the public can be members of local professional networks (LPNs).
 These bring together partners to improve local dental, community pharmacy and optometry (eye health) services and ensure that they are well connected with other services.
 You can find out more about your local LPN on the NHS England website.